Operational Guidelines: PRSI - Pay-Related Social Insurance - Contributions and Classes

 Last updated on

-Ireland / United Kingdom Social Security arrangements from 1st January 2021
+Ireland / United Kingdom Social Security arrangements from 1 January 2021.

-The European Union and the United Kingdom agreed a Trade & Cooperation Agreement which contains a Protocol on Social Security to take effect from 1st January 2021.
+The European Union and the United Kingdom agreed a Trade and Cooperation Agreement which contains a Protocol on Social Security to take effect from 1 January 2021.
 The Protocol provides for a wide range of social security issues into the future.
-On the 31st December 2020, the Convention on Social Security agreed between Ireland and the United Kingdom was commenced.
+On the 31 December 2020, the Convention on Social Security agreed between Ireland and the United Kingdom was commenced.
 Together these Agreements ensure, that all existing social security arrangements for Irish & UK citizens are maintained into the future.
 Ireland as an EU Member State, will extend on a unilateral basis the advantages of the Convention to Union citizens, as required.

 For Brexit-related information see: